synergy2411/apr-24-frontend/training_material/ref.md

 - useNavigate() : used for programmatic navigation
 - useSubmit() : programmatically submit the form to the actions
 - useRouteError() : populates the error object if any error occured in routes
-- useNavigation() : navigation state : idle, submitting, navigating
+- useNavigation() : navigation state : idle, submitting, loading

 # COURSES : http://localhost:3030/courses